gbenroscience/linkedlist/README.md

 This allows you fetch consecutive items in the list in constant time and so the traversal over the entire list is done in O(n) time

+Please note that the iterator is a cyclic one.
+If it detects the end of the list, it resets, which allows you to break out of the loop, but once you repeat that loop, it starts all over again from the begin.
+So you can iterate repeatedly over the same list

 ## Standard Iteration
 To have a standard way of iterating over this list in an efficient way, you may use the List.ForEach function.